What Is L-Citrulline? Benefits, Dosage & Side Effects

 How Do Vitamins Uses L-Citrulline

-Unlike many pre workouts that use generic citrulline malate (getting you less actual citrulline per gram), PurePump uses pure L-Citrulline from one of the world's most respected amino acid manufacturers.
+Unlike many pre workouts that use generic citrulline malate (getting you less actual citrulline per gram), PurePump uses pure fermentation-derived L-Citrulline — every milligram on the label is active citrulline, verified by BSCG batch testing.

 Every batch of PurePump is tested by the Banned Substance Control Group (BSCG), ensuring the citrulline you're taking is exactly what's on the label — no more, no less, no contaminants.